GreptimeTeam/docs/docs/v0.9/en/reference/sql/explain.md

 ### Stage and node

 This example is based on a distributed partition table with two regions.
 We mark different "stage" in a distributed execution plan with stage number, start from 0.
 And in each stage, we may have multiple "node" to execute the plan in parallel.
 The node number also starts from 0 in each stage.
+These two words are only used here currently.

 ### Metrics